These Are the Photos Your Dating Profile Absolutely Must Have, According to Matchmakers

 Fourth Photo: The Bonus Shot

 Four is the magic number for images you want to post on your dating profile.
 The fourth picture is like a freebie that gives you the freedom to post another full body shot or headshot, but show you in a different light.
-It could be you wearing a casual outfit, a dolled up head shot, or a fun photo of your laughing.
+It could be you wearing a casual outfit, a dolled up head shot, or a fun photo of you laughing.
+These cheesy pick-up lines are perfect for dating apps.
 All four photos should be crisp with no pixelation to maintain that honest and true consistency of who you are throughout your profile photos.
 “It’s about marketing yourself,” says Avgitidis, “Make sure you don’t take online dating too seriously.
 Dating takes courage and everything will fall in place eventually.”
 These online dating pick-up lines are guaranteed to either get you the date or get ghosted.